lilyem/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Objectives

-In this tutorial, you will learn how to set up a project from scratch in the Rust Programming language!
+In this tutorial, you will learn how to set up a Dev Container that installs Rust, then write a simple program in the Rust Programming language!
 By the conclusion, you will have set up a Development container (and learn about why these are important!) and created a project that prints "Hello COMP423" in Rust.

 ## Prerequisites